bytewax/bytewax/README.md

 maturin develop
 ```

-*Important*: If you are doing performance testing on a version you're building from source, you should use `maturin develop --release`.
-Debug mode is the default and the performance characteristics are very different.
+*Important*: If you are testing with a maturin built version from source, you should use `maturin build --release` since develop will be slower.

 ## More Examples